 In Colossians 4:2, we are commanded to be steadfast in prayer while being thankful to God every day.

-Romans 12:12 teaches us to keep rejoicing in hope, to be patient in trials and tribulation while being faithfully consistent in prayer.
+Romans 12:12 teaches us to keep rejoicing in hope and to be patient in trials and tribulations while being faithfully consistent in prayer.

 We are also called in Hebrews 13:15 to continuously offer a sacrifice of praise to Him who deserves all the acknowledgment from the fruit of our lips.

 Lastly, James 5:13 encourages us to pray both when we’re suffering hardships and happy.
 This implies how important it is always to seek God whatever we are feeling.

 Why is it Important to Pray Without Ceasing?

 In every relationship, communication should be the only constant for it to work.
 Be it friendly relationships, family relationships, or even romantic relationships.
 Let’s say, for instance, you spend just three minutes every day talking to your significant other.
 Do you think you’ll be able to get to know that person more?
 Do you think you’ll be able to know them deeper when you spend a little time talking to them?
 That’s a big no.